Dr. Edward Peters

 Additional

-By the way, the students in Noe’s recorded lectures are “adults” but one needs to keep in mind that, when it comes to language studies, basically anyone out of single digit years is considered an “adult”.
-While maturity levels vary, of course, from the early teens to the early twenties the brain’s basic aptitude for language acquisition seems pretty much the same across those years. -- And no, no one is 'too old' to start Latin studies (long story omitted).
+The participants in Noe’s recorded lectures are “adults” but one needs to keep in mind that, when it comes to language studies, basically anyone out of single digit years is considered an “adult”.
+While maturity levels vary, of course, from the early teens to the early twenties the brain’s basic aptitude for language acquisition seems pretty much the same across those years.
+And no, no one is 'too old' to start Latin studies (long story omitted).

 from Noe for intermediate-to-advanced Latinists.
 Free.